tim-klug/Coding-Dojo/Katas/BankAccount/README.md

 ## Scenarios

-There are different scenarios that will form the overall behaviour of the bank account.
+There are different scenarios that will form the overall behavior of the bank account.

 ### Scenario 1